-In conclusion, a downward head tilt can cause important shifts in the perception of emotions from facial expressions, and this occurs as a result of the action-unit imposter effect.
-The present findings thus suggest that research on facial expressions of emotion, particularly anger, should pay close attention to the physical foundation of the face: the head.
+In conclusion, a downwards head tilt can cause important shifts to the perception of emotions from facial expressions, and this occurs as a result of the action-unit imposter effect. the present findings thus suggest that research on facial expressions of emotion, particularly anger, should pay close attention to the physical foundation of the face: the head.